-However, for me Screaming Frog is ever-so-slightly better for site crawling.
+However, for me, Screaming Frog is ever-so-slightly better for site crawling.
 If you want to find out how to use this tool, then check out my Screaming Frog guide.

-If you’re still too new to SEO to analyse a website yourself, then a great tool like Ahrefs Site Audit can provide some great insight.
+If you’re still too new to SEO to analyze a website yourself, then a great tool like Ahrefs Site Audit can provide some great insight.
 It provides you great data on titles, headings, and even page speed performance.

 AHREFS site audit performance screen

 Tools such as Screaming Frog do not parse all the HTML on your website.
 This prevents you from seeing all the potential issues on your website.
 If you want to fix all your on-site issues then you will need to get a variety of tools.